kazeburo/Twiggy-Prefork/README.md

 - max\_reqs\_per\_child

-    max. number of requests to be handled before a worker process exits (default: 100)
+    max. number of requests to be handled before a worker process exits.
+If passed 0, child process is not existed by number of requests (default: 100).

 - min\_reqs\_per\_child